Can I make the RB2B prospect firehose useful in a weekend?

 7. Data integrity & nav issues: Data quality problems (analytics events not firing, broken tracking) or site navigation issues (unclear documentation paths, confusion between free vs paid features) muddy the waters.
 If the data is wrong or the user journey is confusing, your team can’t interpret the intent correctly.

-To make deanonymized visitor data useful (actionable), each account and person record needs to have the following context fields filled in near real-time:
+To make deanonymized visitor data useful (actionable), each account needs to be enriched have the following context fields filled in near real-time:

 • ICP Fit (A/B/C/D): firmographics/technographics, size-by-segment, region, cloud or K8s usage, compliance needs, buying power.